firefoxos-gamedev/book/gamescaffold.md

 Lets give Foxnoid a nice home in your computer.
 As we know, we're going to build a collection of HTML, CSS, Javascript and static resource files.
 All these files will be organized inside a folder on your machine. **Your first task is to create a "foxnoid" folder in your machine, all we do will happen inside this folder**.

-Below we'll add some boilerplate just to start our app to the point where we can focus on the Javascript part of things.
-Most frameworks include some boring code that you need to have to initialize everything.
+Below we'll add some boilerplate just to load up our app to the point where we can focus on the Javascript part of things.
+Most frameworks include some boring code that you need to use to initialize everything.

-Through the remaining of this chapter we're going to write this code.
-It will be responsible for starting our game.
+Through the remaining of this chapter we're going to write this initialization code.
 The game implementation itself is written in the following chapters.

 ## Adding The Phaser Framework